Infant Growth Spurts

-- Moms sometimes don’t know if baby has had enough to drink.
-Take a walk after a feeding, if baby is full he will fall asleep after being taken for a walk outside…but if he continues to cry he is most likely still hungry.
+- A mother may sometimes question, whether her baby has had enough to drink.
+Take a walk after a feeding, if your baby is full, he/she will fall asleep after being taken for a walk outside, but if Baby continues to cry he/she is most likely still hungry.

-- Don’t panic, if you still feel that the problem may be low milk supply you can weigh baby before and after feedings, go to the clinic for this or get yourself a scale…some moms even use a kitchen mixing bowl scale if baby is small enough.
+- Don’t panic, if you still feel that the problem may be low milk supply, you can weigh Baby before and after feedings, go to the clinic for this or get yourself a scale; some mothers even use a kitchen mixing bowl scale, if Baby is small enough.

-- Carrying baby in a sling will make things much easier for you, as you can nurse hands free when baby is in a sling and also feed baby on demand
+- Carrying your little one in a sling, will make things much easier for you.
+This will allow you to nurse hands free and feed Baby on demand.

-- Some moms feel quite weak during infant growth spurts ~ this is because your body is producing more milk for baby.
-Moms should listen to their bodies and drink and eat a little more during these times.
+- Some mothers feel quite weak during infant growth spurts, this is because your body is producing more milk for Baby.
+A mother should listen to her body, and drink and eat a little more during these times.

-- Always remember that with a breastfeeding growth spurt your supply is determined by demand, so the more baby breastfeeds the more milk you will be producing.
+- Always remember that during a breastfeeding growth spurt, your supply is determined by demand, so the more your baby breastfeeds, the more milk you will be producing.

-The best thing to do is to just breastfeed baby whenever he demands it, this way your body will make sure that you produce more milk because the more you breastfeed, the more milk your body will make, that is if it is a low milk supply problem.
+The best thing to do, is to just breastfeed your baby whenever he/she demands it, this way, your body will make sure that you produce more milk; the more you breastfeed, the more milk your body will make.

-Also if your baby is still having wet and dirty diapers then it is usually a sign of a growth spurt and not low milk supply.
+If your baby is still producing enough wet and dirty diapers, then it is usually a sign of a growth spurt and not low milk supply.